wintechis/blast/CONTRIBUTING.md

 #### generators.js
 This file determines what happens, when a block gets executed.
 On execution each block returns a string containing JavaScript code.
-BLAST then combines all string to a block application and executes it.
+BLAST then combines all of these code strings to a complete JavaScript application and executes it.
 At most times, this string is a method call passing the block's input as parameters.

-> :blue_book: **the [Ruuvi Tag](https://ruuvi.com/ruuvitag/)'s `get_temperature` block for example reads the Thing Identifier plugged into it, and passes this returns a string calling the internal method `getTemperature` using the Thing Identifier as parameter.**
+> :blue_book: **the [Ruuvi Tag](https://ruuvi.com/ruuvitag/)'s `get_temperature` block for example reads the Thing Identifier plugged into it, and returns a string calling the internal method `getTemperature` using the Thing Identifier as parameter.**
 >```JavaScript
 >/**
 > * Generates JavaScript code for the get_temperature block.